lyufeiyu/tryDjango/readme.md

 #### Step 5: Handling Errors
 Model forms also handle form validation.
 If the form is not valid, it will populate the form.errors dictionary, which you can display in your template.

-## Raw HTML Form && Pure Django Form
+## Raw HTML Form and Pure Django Form
 #### Raw HTML Form
 A raw HTML form is a straightforward way to create a form using standard HTML form elements.
 This method gives you complete control over the form's appearance and structure, but requires more manual setup for handling form submissions and validation.
 Example